 Osprey backpacks are legendary throughout the backpacking world.
-Ever since the company was founded in 1974, every single Osprey product design has been inspected and scrutinized for quality by owner and founder Mike Pfotenhauer.
+Ever since the company was founded in 1974, every single Osprey product design has been inspected and scrutinized for quality by the owner and founder Mike Pfotenhauer.

-Mike began the Osprey company as a small retail shop in his rented home in California, where backpackers and travelers traveled near and far by word-of-mouth to get measured for a custom-fit, made-to-order packs constructed by Mike himself over several days.
+Mike began the Osprey company as a small retail shop in his rented home in California, where backpackers and travelers traveled near and far by word-of-mouth to get measured for a custom-fit, made-to-order pack constructed by Mike himself over several days.

 Over the years the demand for Osprey backpacks grew and in 1987 Osprey started selling wholesale and moved their operations to Colorado.
 Some of the first sewers of Osprey packs were women from the nearby Navajo reservation.
-In 2003 the ever increasing costs of producing products in America forced Osprey to move all of its production to Ho Chi Minh City, Vietnam.
+In 2003 the ever-increasing costs of producing products in America forced Osprey to move all of its production to Ho Chi Minh City, Vietnam.

 Mike moved with his company to Vietnam and lived there for four years to ensure production was running smoothly and the quality of each product met his high standards.

 In 2009, Osprey celebrated its 35th anniversary and launched its “All Mighty Guarantee” that matches the robust lifetime warranties of outdoor legends like L.L.
 Bean and Eddie Bauer.
-Every Osprey product is backed with a lifetime warranty or if it can’t be repair then they will replace it for free.
+Every Osprey product is backed with a lifetime warranty or if it can’t be repaired then they will replace it for free.